 Minnie Pearl was a comedic star of the Grand Ole Opry for more than 50 years who also made a name for herself in television.
 She got her start in Centerville where artist Ricky Pittman captured her likeness in chicken wire.
 The giant bust sits outside of the county courthouse and comes complete with Pearl’s signature hat…$1.98 price tag and all.

 In the early 1800s a witch haunted the Bell family.
 “Kate” or “The Bell Witch” as she was known, was particularly set that father John Bell must die and daughter Betsy Bell should not marry the neighbor boy.
 She spent years torturing the family and, eventually, got her wish.
 Some say her presence never left the area and you can visit The Bell Witch Cave to see for yourself.

 14. World’s Largest Rubik’s Cube

-Holiday Inn Knoxville Downtown, 525 Henley St, Knoxville, TN
+Knoxville Convention Center, 525 Henley St, Knoxville, TN

 Another leftover from the 1982 Knoxville World’s Fair is the World’s Largest Rubik’s Cube.
 This 10-foot tall, 1,200 pound toy originally stood at the entrance to the Hungarian Pavilion where a complex system of motors turned the pieces into different patterns.
-After the fair this Tennessee roadside attraction was left to rust, but it was eventually restored, repainted, and moved into the lobby of a Holiday Inn.
+After the fair this Tennessee roadside attraction was left to rust, but it was eventually restored, repainted, and moved into the lobby of the convention center.

 Elvis Presley Blvd, Memphis, TN